the666bbq/gpx2stf/readme.txt

-drop your fietsnet knooppunten gpx in this folder and let node to the magic
+drop your (fietsnet/knooppunten/..) gpx in this folder and let node to the magic

 run : node index.js